 Dr. Wunder’s research examines how children negotiate identity, power and class in the complex culture of the art room through the lens of class.
 She also examines how definitions of ‘child artist’ are negotiated in educational settings and how the art curriculum unfolds and is interpreted through the lens of socioeconomic status.
 Her other research interests include discourse in one’s professional identity, early professional mentoring and qualitative research practice.
 She presents annually at local and national conferences and professional development workshops.

 She works closely with Dr. Marilyn Stewart with The Dinner Party Institute focused on feminist pedagogy.
 She is co-chair of the graduate program and works with numerous graduate students focused on the relationship between theory and practice in the art room.
-As an artist she creates artist books and collage focused on the complexities and tensions of being teacher/researcher/artist/mother/ daughter/woman.
+As an artist she creates artist books and collage focused on the complexities and tensions of being teacher/researcher/artist/ mother/daughter/woman.

-Social Class and the Art Room, in Young Children, Pedagogy and the Arts edited by Felicity McArdle and Gail Boldt;
+Her publications include: Playing with Tensions of Theory to Practice: Teacher, Professor, and Students Co-Constructing Identity co-authored with a recent graduate of the M.Ed.
+Program, Rhonda Tomel in Art Education: The Journal of the National Art Education Association; Social Class and the Art Room, in Young Children, Pedagogy and the Arts edited by Felicity McArdle and Gail Boldt;

 Speaking from Experience: Advice to Junior Faculty for Navigating the Tenure Track, Journal of New Faculty Development co-authored with Karin Tollefson-Hall, Kevin Hsieh, and Carole Henry;